 Never use the same toothpaste you use for yourself to brush your dog’s teeth — we are taught at a young age to spit out toothpaste, so we don’t swallow non-edible ingredients, like fluoride.

 Luckily, there is doggy toothpaste that is safe and effective to use during your pet’s tooth brushing routine.
 Use the toothpaste as recommended by the manufacturer.

-They even come in flavors that are tasty to your dog — like poultry or peanut flavor — which could help make brushing your dog’s teeth that much easier.
+They even come in flavors that are typically tasty to your dog — like poultry or peanut flavor — which could help make brushing your dog’s teeth that much easier.

 Chew toys that are good for your dog’s teeth

-Although brushing your dog’s teeth is the best way to keep their mouths healthy, there are certain chew toys that are designed to help improve canine oral health too.
+Although brushing your dog’s teeth is the best way to help keep their mouths healthy, there are certain chew toys that are designed to help improve canine oral health too.

-When to see the vet
+When to take your dog to the vet

 If you notice any of these potential signs of dental problems, schedule a visit with your dog’s vet:

 Discolored, broken or missing teeth

-- Red, tender or bleeding gums
+Red, tender or bleeding gums

 Yellowish-brown tartar line along your dog’s gum line

-- Change in eating or chewing habits
+Change in eating or chewing habits

 Loss of appetite

 Pawing at the face or mouth

 Crooked or missing teeth

 Bumps or growths in your dog’s mouth

 How often should you get your dog’s teeth cleaned?